gallenc/solent3Public/monitoring-applications/Zenoss/README.md

 | ------------- | ------------- | -------------|
 | 1  | ```sudo docker-compose up```  | Run the project.
 Docker will automatically download and install any modules named in the Docker-Compose.yml file which aren't yet downloaded.
 In this case that'll probably be all of them.
 Don't worry though, it'll only download them the first time! |

 Start up takes quite a while.
-You'll know Zenoss is ready when there is a long list of messages in the linux terminal from the Daemon starting processes; the last message (confirming Zenoss is ready) is `zenoss4-core | zenoss is still running!`
+You'll know Zenoss is ready when there is a long list of messages in the linux terminal from the Daemon starting processes; the last message (confirming Zenoss is ready) is `zenoss4-core | zenoss is still running!` Sometimes it can get stuck at `make zope instance`, however stopping and starting it again usually fixes this.

 Now you can head to `localhost` in your browser.